occopus/docs/sphinx/source/user/createinfra.rst

         The name of the infrastructure.
     ``nodes``
         List of node.

-        .. todo:: These descriptions are different from compiled node descriptions.
-We need to find a name for these, and document them separately.

     ``dependencies``
         List of edge definitions.
 Each of these can be either